quarkusio/quarkus-super-heroes/README.md

    > **NOTE:** These descriptors are **NOT** considered to be production-ready.
 They are basic enough to deploy Prometheus with as little configuration as possible.
 It is not highly-available and does not use any [Kubernetes operators](https://operatorhub.io/operator/prometheus) for management or monitoring.
 It also only uses ephemeral storage.
    >
    > For production-ready Prometheus instances, please see the [Prometheus Operator documentation](https://operatorhub.io/operator/prometheus) for how to properly deploy and configure production-ready instances.

+The Prometheus configuration also uses static configuration for the applications.
+Prometheus does support the ability to discover applications via annotations.
+That is not used here, though, because the name of the namespace would need to be known ahead of time and placed into the Prometheus configuration.
+There is a [sample configuration file](monitoring/config/prometheus_scrape_configs_k8s.yml) that contains this configuration for reference.